beardymcjohnface/Koverage/paper/paper.md

  - L = length of contig in kilobases
  - R = sum of all RPK values for that sample

-Koverage also generates a fast estimation for hitrate, which represents the fraction of the contig covered by at least one read, and the variance of coverage across the contig.
+As mentioned, Koverage uses a fast estimation for hitrate, which represents the fraction of the contig covered by at least one read, and the variance of coverage across the contig.
 It estimates these values by first collecting the counts of the start coordinates of mapped reads within _bins_ (or _windows_) across each contig (Figure 1).
+The user can customise the bin width (default 250 bp).
 The variance is calculated directly as the standard variance of these counts.
 The hitrate is calculated as the number of bins greater than zero divided by the total number of bins.

 > ![](fig1.png)
 >